 Looking for a place to stay on the Big Island?
 “The Orchid Isle” has accommodations of every kind, from luxury hotels to bed & breakfast cottages.
-No doubt you’ll find a number of accommodations tailored to your needs, desires and budget.
+No doubt you’ll find a number of accommodations tailored to your needs, desires, and budget.

 Choosing a Location

 Due to the Big Island large size, choosing a location near sightseeing, attractions, activities and other things you’d like to do becomes important.
-You don’t want to spend a majority of your vacation in a car!
+You don’t want to spend the majority of your vacation in a car!
 If there are several areas you would like to see, we suggest arranging multiple accommodations around the island.

 Luxurious Kohala Coast

 For the finest in luxury resorts, head to the Kohala Coast, located at the northern end of the Big Island’s western coast.
 Often referred to as “The Gold Coast,” Kohala is a sunny and arid region offering a good number of luxury hotels set in four resort areas.
-World-class golf, award-winning beaches and fine dining are among the amenities here.
+World-class golf, award-winning beaches, and fine dining are among the amenities here.